ekut-es/automate/docs/commandline_run.md

-# Commandline Interface
+# Interface for Python Interaction

-The commandline interface is used for interactive and scripted interaction with the boards.
-It uses the entry point automate.
+The command _automate_run_ can be used to script board and compiler interaction in python.

-    Usage: automate [--core-opts] <subcommand> [--subcommand-opts] ...
+    Usage: automate-run [--core-opts] <subcommand> [--subcommand-opts] ...

     Core options: